Easter Island in 4 Days

 Hanga Roa Fireworks

-We had a good night’s sleep, until 6.45, when the resident cockerels decide it’s dawn.
+We had a good night’s sleep, until 6.45 am, when the hostel’s resident cockerels decide it’s dawn.
 Today, that’s fine because we haven’t adjusted to the time zone.
 Tomorrow, however I will probably hatch plans to murder cockerels.

 Driving round Easter Island